panzerdp/dmitripavlutin.com/content/posts/066-access-properties/index.md

 2. Square brackets property accessor: `object['property']`
 3. Object destructuring: `const { property } = object`

-Let's see how each syntax to access the properties work.
+Let's see how each way works.
 And understand when it's reasonable, depending on the situation, to use one way or another.

 ```toc
 ```